quicwg/base-drafts/draft-ietf-quic-http.md

 ## Settings Parameters {#iana-settings}

 This document establishes a registry for HTTP/3 settings.
-The "HTTP/3 Settings" registry manages a 16-bit space.
-The "HTTP/3 Settings" registry operates under the "Expert Review" policy {{?RFC8126}} for values in the range from 0x0000 to 0xefff, with values between and 0xf000 and 0xffff being reserved for Experimental Use.
+The "HTTP/3 Settings" registry governs a 62-bit space.
+This space is split into three spaces that are governed by different policies.
+Values between `0x00` and `0x3f` (in hexadecimal) are assigned via the Standards Action or IESG Review policies
+{{!RFC8126}}.
+Values from `0x40` to `0x3fff` operate on the Specification Required policy {{!RFC8126}}.
+All other values are assigned to Private Use
+{{!RFC8126}}.
 The designated experts are the same as those for the "HTTP/2 Settings" registry defined in {{RFC7540}}.

 While this registry is separate from the "HTTP/2 Settings" registry defined in